browserengineering/book/book/chrome.md

 * Underneath, the URL of of the current web page, and a "`<`" button to represent the browser back-button.

+Let's reserve some space for all this at the top of the window.
+But how much?
+One way could be to pick some arbitrary browser chrome height, then try to squeeze the chrome into it (and making its font smaller as necessary).
+Another, better way, is to pick a font size that is easy enough to read, then compute the chrome height accordingly.

 Given this design, we can now figure out `chrome_bottom`: it's the vertical height of those two lines plus some padding between and after them.
 For